Edward Burgert

-Edward Burgert (October 15, 1887 Paris, Arkansas – January 23, 1968 Rufugio, Texas) was a Benedictine monk and the second Abbot of Subiaco Abbey in Arkansas.
+Edward Burgert (October 15, 1887 – January 23, 1968) was a Benedictine monk and the second Abbot of Subiaco Abbey in Arkansas.
 He would become known not only for his service in the Catholic Church as a monk, priest, scholar, and abbot, but also for his civic work as an educator and rural farmers' advocate.

 Early life

 Joseph Andrew Burgert was born in Paris, Arkansas, on October 15, 1887, the son of Theodore Burgert and Mary Strobel.
 His father died three months after his birth and his mother married Joseph Duerr, the only father he knew.
 He attended parochial schools in Little Rock and Morrison Bluff.
 When his family moved to Altus, Arkansas, he enrolled at Subiaco College in 1898 at age 11.
 The school moved to the present site of Subiaco Abbey after a fire in December 1901.
 When the new school year opened in October, 1902, Joseph Burgert was the senior among the students.